 WANT DEAL: About 700 city workers could be in a legal strike position as of 12:01 a.m. on Nov.
 1. "This is a problem.
-We deliver quality public services in Thunder Bay every day our goal is to negotiate a fair deal for our members, and to keep delivering those The union represents approximately 700 RBC Dominion Securities Inc.

-in Grassy Narrows FN "The issue neuter there."
-JEREMY GARDINER THUNDER BAY By Jon Thompson - TB Source Seventy wild dogs have been rounded up in Grassy Narrows First Nation and are bound for Southern Ontario.
+We deliver quality public services in Thunder Bay every day our goal is to negotiate a fair deal for our members, and to keep delivering those services."
+The union represents approximately 700 municipal workers.
+City strike looms Stray dogs rounded up in Grassy Narrows FN THUNDER BAY By Jon Thompson - TB Source Seventy wild dogs have been rounded up in Grassy Narrows First Nation and are bound "The issue right now is there's a lack of spay and neuter programs out there."
+JEREMY GARDINER for Southern Ontario.
 The transfer is the second largest the Thunder Bay & District Ontario Society for Prevention of Cruelty to Animals staff have performed, exceeded only by the 76 dogs the OSPCA removed from Whitefish Bay last year.
 "The issue right now is there's a lack of spay and neuter programs out there," said OSPCA officer Jeremy Gardiner.
-"This is the first part of our programs when we do a large removal and eventually we go up and do a large spay/neuter program."
+"This is the first part of our programs when we do a large removal and eventually we go up and do a large spay/neuter program.
 The animals passed through Thunder Bay and are expected to pass through North Bay on Tuesday where the North Bay & District Humane Society will medically treat those dogs who need it.
-They will right now is then be sent on to the Sarnia there's a lack and District Humane of spay and Society, whose staff will attempt to find homes for the stray dogs. programs out "We have an abundance of dogs (in Northwestern Ontario)," Gardiner said, "Down south, they have a problem getting animals so we might as well transfer them all at the same time and give them a better chance of getting adoptions.'
+They will then be sent on to the Sarnia and District Humane Society, whose staff will attempt to find homes for the stray dogs.
+"We have an abundance of dogs (in Northwestern Ontario)," Gardiner said, "Down south, they have a problem getting animals so we might as well transfer them all at the same time and give them a better chance of getting adop-

 TAKEN AWAY: One of about 70 dogs rounded up from Grassy Narrows.
+RBC Dominion Securities Inc.